enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 ```

 ## Overriding rendering views (cshtml)
 There are two ways to override the rendering of the email.
-If you look into `App_Plugins/NewsletterStudio/Themes/Default/Views` you should see all views that are invloved in the rendering.
+If you look into `App_Plugins/NewsletterStudio/Themes/Default/Views` you should see all views that are involved in the rendering.

 It's possible to override:
 * The main "email.csthml" file which renders the "framework" for the email